amine777777/KERMIT_intership/README.md

 - Visualisation through different graphs, curves and maps.

-This project is conducted over a 3-month period, under the academic guidance of a PhD researcher from Ghent University.
+This project is conducted over a 3-month period, under the academic guidance of a postdoctoral researcher from Ghent University.